phouse512/blog/_posts/2017-01-14-tools-workflows-mypy.markdown

 ### mypy

-As I've learned and written more Python and Java, one of my biggest complaints about Java has been the lack of any sort of typing.
+As I've learned and written more Python and Java, one of my biggest complaints about Python has been the lack of any sort of typing.
 Quite a few bugs I've created would've been discovered before run-time with Java, for example.
 There are other times when working in large code-bases it's simply not clear what is being passed from method to method.
 This is where mypy can help.